Ralith/riot-electron-nix/README.md

 # Updating

-To generate a new version of this package, update `VERSION` in `node/generate.sh` and rerun it.
+To generate a new version of this package, update the riot-web submodule to the appropriate revision.

+# Troubleshooting

+Ensure that the riot-web submodule is checked out and up to date.